Walmart to stop selling certain gun ammunition

 Walmart announced in February 2018 that it would no longer sell firearms and ammunition to people younger than 21 and also removed items resembling assault-style rifles from its website.
 Those moves were prompted by the mass shooting at a high school in Parkland, Florida, that killed 17 people.

 In 2015, Walmart stopped selling semi-automatic weapons like the AR-15 style rifle, the type used in the Dayton shooting.
-The retailer also doesn’t sell large-capacity magazines, handguns (except in Alaska) or bump stocks, nor the AK-style firearm that was used by the El Paso shooter.
+The retailer also doesn’t sell large-capacity magazines.
+Dick’s Sporting Good stopped selling assault-style weapons in 2018.

 Follow Anne D’Innocenzio: http://twitter.com/ADInnocenzio